 Link: Why "Putting People Before Computers"

 Since 2006, his time has increasingly been spent supporting consortia bidding for EC funding.
 Conventional wisdom says that over-subscription to calls for proposals result in a probability of funding such as '1 in 5', '1 in 12' or even '1 in 20' depending on the topic.
 Neil begs to differ.
-A well-written proposal describing a supportable piece of work has a probability of around 1:2 or perhaps 1:3.
+A well-written proposal describing a supportable piece of work has a probability of around 1:2 or perhaps 1:3 depending on the strength of the competition.
 The rest have no chance at all.

 Neil also offers a range of services for bidding consortia, including proposal pre-evaluation and post-mortems.
 He ran a successful training course for potential evaluators for the network of FP7/ICT National Contact Points at the 2012 Proposers' Day in Warsaw, Poland.

 "You can chalk up another away win for Sandford-United " Nick Wainwright, HP Labs

 "Thanks for the call - reassuring.
 I must say, you have been absolutely invaluable to my sanity through this!!!!" - a client just three days before the close of a call for proposals

 "The assessment of risks in the proposal is exemplary and the European Commission could take this example as a model for future proposal templates" - anonymous evaluator's comments from a 2008 ESR

 "So much of our proposal and the architecture of the project has in it so much good practice from programme management - all thanks to you." - Hildelies Balk, Koninklijke Biblioteek